floorberkhout/commit4life/README.md

 3. It chooses random car object from all the car objects on the board
 4. It chooses random move [1, -1]
 5. It sees if making the move is possible
-	 1. It makes the move if it is possible
+	 - It makes the move if it is possible
 6. It checks if the winning(red/ X) car is in front of the exit, this means it has won.
-	If this is not the case
-7. repeat
+7 It repeats this if it isn't won

 - Improved random
 		 Image?!